threefoldtech/tfgrid-sdk-go/grid-proxy/internal/indexer/README.md

 Things looks fine, but when it comes to a bigger data like gpu/dmi it is not the best solution to store these data on the chain.
 And that what the `Node-Indexers` solves by periodically calling the nodes based on a configurable interval to get the data and store it on the same postgres database and then it can be served to apis. only `proxy-api` for now.

-## The manager

-The manager is a service started from the `cmds/main.go` and it has multiple indexer each looking for a kind of data on the nodes and it is configured by command line flags.

 ## The indexer structure

 Each indexer has